RomanKhachko/frame-switcher/README.md

 ## usage
 In order to use project you need:
-* add FrameSwitcher dependency in your pom.xml:
+* add FrameSwitcher dependency in your pom.xml
   ```xml
   <dependency>
     <groupId>com.github.RomanKhachko.fsp</groupId>